SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 ## Standard Container Types

-Standard Container Types are associated with a billing profile in [Azure Portal](portal.azure.com) when they are created.
+Standard Container Types are associated with a billing profile in [Azure Portal](https://portal.azure.com) when they are created.
 The billing profile includes a n Azure Subscription ID and a Region Group.
 There are two pre-requisites to creating s Standard Container Type
-- An Azure subscription and Resource Group must be present in the [Azure Portal](portal.azure.com).
+- An Azure subscription and Resource Group must be present in the [Azure Portal](https://portal.azure.com).
-- An App regisration must be created in [Azure Entra]
+- An App registration must be created in [Microsoft Entra ID](https://entra.microsoft.com)